menoua/cog-task/README.md

 export PYTHONHOME=$HOME/opt/anaconda3/
 ```

-This should be set before running `cargo install ...`.
+This should be set before running `cog-launcher` or `cog-server` in the same shell environment.
 It might need some trial and error to get it going.

 ## Usage